 (3) Other events not falling into (4)

-A Game fee of £2 per standardplay half result or £1 per rapidplay half result (rising to £2.50 and £1.25 respectively from 1 September 2015) is payable.
+A Game fee of £2.50 per standardplay half result or £1.25 per rapidplay half result is payable.
 Where the event in question is organised by a membership organisation that has entered into a framework agreement with the ECF, any amount due will be invoiced by the ECF at the end of August, with payment to be made within 30 days.
 For other organisations, the due date for payment is 15 January for winter leagues or 30 June for summer leagues.
 These payments should be made on the basis of a best estimate at the time of the number of games that are likely to be played by non-members.
 At the end of August, the ECF will raise an invoice for the difference between the amount paid and the amount which is due based on the grading data processed.
 Immaterial adjustments will be incorporated into the next payment; material adjustments will be settled within 30 days of invoice.

 (4) Special arrangements apply to games played between junior players under the age of 18 in exclusively junior events.
-Game Fee at a reduced rate of 50p per standardplay half result or 25p per rapidplay half result (rising to 60p and 30p respectively with effect from 1 September 2015) is payable in respect of such games.
+Game Fee at a reduced rate of 60p per standardplay half result or 30p per rapidplay half result is payable in respect of such games.
 These rates override the “pay to play” arrangements for adult/mixed non-FIDE-rated congresses described in (2).

 Membership / Game Fee Exemptions

 Where cross-border leagues are submitted to the ECF for grading, game fee will not be charged in respect of members of clubs geographically outside England who are members of the appropriate National Federation.

 Braille Chess Association and the English Deaf Chess Association

 Game fee is waived in events organised, solely for the benefit of their own members by the Braille Chess Association and the English Deaf Chess Association